LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Tidecaller.md

 Additionally, when a target within 10 feet of the Genasi, the Genasi can, as a bonus action, expend up to 1 Essence to cast "Aquatic Healing" on that target.

-## Level 5 - Aqua Lash (1 E)
+## Level 5 - Aqua Lash (3 Essence)
 Drawing upon their innate connection to water, the Genasi can summon a whip made of liquid currents, extending seamlessly from their arm.

-As an action, the Genasi can create an Aqua Lash with a reach of 15 feet.
+As an action, the Genasi can create an "Aqua Lash" with a reach of 15 feet.
 The water whip is a finesse melee weapon, and the Genasi can make a melee spell attack against a target within range.
 On a hit, the target takes 1d8 bludgeoning damage and must make a Strength saving throw (DC 8 + Genasi's proficiency bonus + Genasi's Constitution modifier).
 - If the target fails the saving throw, they are restrained by the water whip until the start of the Genasi's next turn

 On the Genasi's next turn, as a bonus action, they can attempt to pull the restrained target towards them.
 The target must make another Strength saving throw (DC as before).